architapathak/FactFinder/README.md

 virtualenv -p python3 venv
 ```

-Following command is used to activate the `newenv` environmen
+Following command is used to activate the `newenv` environment

 ```
 source newenv/bin/activate